-ON THIS PAGE: You will learn about the different ways doctors use to treat children with medulloblastoma.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will learn about the different treatments doctors use for children with medulloblastoma.
+Use the menu to see other pages.

 Treatment options and recommendations depend on several factors, including the type and stage of the tumor, possible side effects, the family’s preferences, and the child’s overall health.
-Three types of treatment are typically used to treat medulloblastoma: surgery, radiation therapy, and chemotherapy.
+The main types of treatment used to treat medulloblastoma include surgery, radiation therapy, and chemotherapy.
+Current treatment plans tailor treatment recommendations based on the molecular subgroup of medulloblastoma.
 Sometimes, the treatments are used in combination.
 In some situations, stem cell or bone marrow transplantation may be recommended.
+Your child’s care plan may also include treatment for symptoms and side effects, an important part of medical care.
 Take time to learn about your child’s treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
+Talk with your child’s doctor about the goals of each treatment and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions.